What’s in a survival kit? – The essential and the optional

-If you want to take food with you, for a few days survival rations are a very good way to easily eat your fill, something pleasant.
+If you want to take food and emergency supplies with you, for a few days survival rations are a very good way to easily eat your fill, something pleasant.

 What about comfort

-Beyond these items which are elements of pure survival, we can think of a bit of comfort.
+Beyond these items which are elements needed in a survival situation, we can focus on some comfort.
 It does not hurt, comfort is not necessarily a luxury, be well in our head is necessary and may depend on how we feel in our body!

 Think for example taking a pair of spare underwear.
 This allows you to wear them while you washed the first ones and let them dry.
 A toothbrush and toothpaste, as well as a bit of soap, can also be substantial after a few days of walking.

 Word of wisdom